-This chapter provides information about how to use a braille display with Narrator in the Windows 10 Creators Update.
+This chapter provides information about how to use a braille display with Narrator.
 It includes info about how to install braille on your PC, navigate your PC, and read text.

 Narrator supports braille displays from several manufacturers.
-To learn more about what braille displays are supported, including specific key commands for each display, see Appendix D: Supported Braille Displays.
+To learn more about which braille displays are supported, including specific key commands for each display, refer to Appendix C: Supported braille displays.

 Narrator works with braille displays that use a USB or serial port.
 To use your braille display with Narrator, download and install braille:

-- Press the Windows logo key + U to open Ease of Access settings.
+- Press the Windows logo key + Ctrl + N to open Narrator settings.

-- Under Braille (beta), select Download and install braille.
+- Under Use braille, select Download and install braille.
 (This will take some time.
 Windows will also ask if you’re sure that you want to allow Windows to make changes to your PC.)

-- When download and installation is complete, select Enable braille.
+- When download and installation is complete, select Turn on braille .

 Using your braille display with other screen readers

-If you already use your braille display with another screen reader, or Narrator doesn’t work immediately with your braille display, you may need to update or change the driver Windows uses to communicate with your display.
+If you already use your braille display with another screen reader, or Narrator doesn’t work immediately with your braille display, you may need to change the driver Windows uses to communicate with your display.
 To do this, go to Narrator settings and select an option under Change your braille display driver.
 The driver used by Narrator is preceded by "(Narrator)."

 To remove Narrator braille from your PC:

-- Select Apps, choose Apps & features, and then select Manage optional features.
+- Select Apps, choose Apps & features, and then select Optional features.

 - Select Accessibility – Braille support, and then choose Uninstall.